fnjoin/mysql-k8s-controller/README.md

 In addition to creating the above child resources, the controller also makes sure that these resources continue to exist and are ready to use.
 The controller also keeps the `status` section of `Mysql` resource updated with the current state of the child resources.

+> Please visit: [Kubernetes Controller Pattern Example with Java and MySQL](https://fnjoin.com/post/2022-11-08-k8s-controller-java/).
+There is a lot more detailed information about what goes into creating a controller with Java, what concepts/classes (Client Machinery) are involved from the Kubernetes Client for Java library, and how to run the controller inside the cluster.

 ## Pre-requisites

 - Running Kubernetes cluster - a single node *minikube* instance will do